cmark0v/linux_hax/linuxhax.rst

 DONT
 ----

-- *DONT* store data in docker. you store that in volumes or shared/mounted directories on host filesystem
+- *DONT* store data in a docker container. you store that in volumes or shared/mounted directories on host filesystem
-- try to keep persistent systems in docker, it is better to always ``docker run --rm`` to auto remove the container when you are done, and any changes that were needed should go to the Dockerfile. any config files and things should be in shared directories, safely stored on the host. containers should always be reproducible by automated build process defined in the Dockerfile
+- *DONT* try to keep persistent systems in docker, it is better to always ``docker run --rm`` to auto remove the container when you are done, and any changes that were needed should go to the Dockerfile. any config files and things should be in shared directories, safely stored on the host. containers should always be reproducible by automated build process defined in the Dockerfile
+- *DONT* not run ``apt-get clean`` in Dockerfile. look for other things to delete too. ideally you make a second container from a lighter cleaner image and copy over the things you set up, leaving behind everything else
-- *DONT* not run ``apt-get clean`` in Dockerfile not use ``apt-get --no-install-recomends``
+- *DONT* not use ``apt-get --no-install-recomends``
 - *DONT* forget ``DEBIAN_FRONTEND=noninteractive apt-get -y <pkgs>``